Someone1206/Non-Existence/sCalc/readme.md

 ***The latest releases are provided cuz it's a pain to compile the files once again.
 The outputs were created in Win10 x64 and linux x64 but may also work for x86***

 a mac is far out of my reach.
 Can't even set a virtual machine...

+this ain't a goddamn virus, Win10 says its a virus (y god?😭😭) but it's completely safe.